• 🤍 Lower unnecessary demands and build repair, reset, and recovery into daily life.

 Capacity Check vs. Capacity Versioning

-Red, Yellow, and Green are part of the method, but they are not a last-minute panic plan.
+Red, Yellow, and Green are part of the method, but they are not a last minute panic plan.

-The family does not wait until a Red Day to invent the Red Day version.
+Your family does not wait until a Red Day to invent the Red Day version.

-They build the versions ahead of time.
+You build the versions ahead of time.

 • Capacity Check